jamespineiro/cs320-team-a-ardvark-/documentation/README.md

 ## Here’s what’s missing or what we’ll need to fill in before we submit/publish the README:

-Tech stack details — confirm exactly what backend/database we’re using.

 Setup instructions — eventually add a package.json file to root dir, include any .env file requirements, API keys, or config steps.

-Screenshots or demo GIF — show what the calendar looks like.

-License file — add an actual LICENSE file (MIT or similar).

-(Maybe) Team member info — optionally links (GitHub, LinkedIn).

-(Maybe) API integration section — a short explanation of how you connect to Canvas and Gradescope (OAuth, tokens, etc.).